laylaadhar879-ops/hackathon/README.md

 2. **Page Folders**: Page-specific JavaScript and CSS are organized in `src/pages/[page-name]/`
 3. **Reusable Components**: Shared UI elements live in `src/components/[component-name]/`
 4. **Component Co-location**: Each component has its own folder with `.js` and `.css` files together
+5. **Hybrid CSS Loading**:
+   - Global styles (Bootstrap, shared CSS, navbar) loaded in HTML via `src/main.css` to prevent FOUC
-5. **CSS Imports**: Styles are imported in JavaScript files, not in HTML
+   - Page-specific styles imported in JavaScript files
+6. **Static Navbar**: Navbar HTML is included directly in each page (not inserted via JavaScript) to prevent flash on load

 ## Learn More